Case Study · CSIRO · AI Product Discovery · 2022-2023

 Operationalising Responsible AI

-Led design activities to interrogate the ethical risks of AI systems and translate Australia's AI Ethics Principles into practical, actionable guidance that product teams can apply throughout the development lifecycle.
+Led design activities to interrogate the ethical risks of AI systems and translate Australia's AI Ethics Principles into practical, actionable guidance for science teams to apply throughout the development lifecycle.

 Operationalising Responsible AI hero